dosorio/rPanglaoDB/README.md

 Install
 -------
-This package required R version 4.0 or higher.
-If you are using an older version of R you will be prompted to upgrade when you try to install the package.
+This package requires `R` version 4.0 or higher.
+If you are using an older version of `R` you will be prompted to upgrade when you try to install the package.

-The official release of `rPanglaoDB` is available on CRAN.
+The official release of `rPanglaoDB` is available on (CRAN)[https://CRAN.R-project.org/package=rPanglaoDB].
 To install it from CRAN, you can use the following command:
 ```
 > install.packages('rPanglaoDB', dependencies = TRUE)
 ```